Not a British Rowing member, or don't have a British Rowing account?

-This reporting system is for everyone; clubs, individuals, events and 3rd parties who need to report an incident or concern, whether or not damage, injury or a health issue has occurred.
-There is also a quick, fast track entry for "simple capsize" (but check the definition of that first!).
+This reporting system is for everyone (Clubs, Individuals, Events, 3rd Parties) who needs to report an incident or concern, whether or not damage, injury or a health issue has occurred.

 - Using your British Rowing account to log in to the Incident Reporting System on the left.
 (If you do not yet have an online account, you can easily sign up for one here.)

 - Using the "Not a British Rowing member, or don't have a British Rowing account?" link to access the Incident Report System as a Non-Member or Member.

 For further information on the Incident Reporting procedure please see Row Safe, Chapter 12.

 Reports are confidential, covered by GDPA.

 - Relevant British Rowing staff